Alternative

 Synology NAS

-• Launch Container Manager-app and move to “Registry”-section
+• Launch the Container Manager app and navigate to the Registry section.

-• Wait for some time until your NAS has pulled the image
+• Wait for the image to be pulled.

 To use a Z-Wave USB stick for Z-Wave control, the HA Docker container needs extra configuration to access to the USB stick.
 While there are multiple ways to do this, the least privileged way of granting access can only be performed via the Terminal, at the time of writing.
 See this page for configuring Terminal access to your Synology NAS: